 Postgraduate Certificate in Human Rights and Development Management

 This postgraduate certificate covers issues of human rights law and development in the context of business practices.
-It will allow you to engage actively with these issues and make a full contribution to assessing and finding solutions to complex situations arising in a business or institutional environment.
+It will enable you to engage actively with these issues and make a full contribution to assessing and finding solutions to complex situations arising in a business or institutional environment.
 The qualification will facilitate constructive and informed decision-making, giving you a thorough grounding in all areas of corporate social responsibility both in domestic and global international contexts.
 You will develop the skills needed for helping and encouraging companies to respect human rights, to avoid harm to people and environment, and maximise their positive contribution to sustainable development.

 This postgraduate certificate will appeal to an international audience with an interest in human rights and in the responsiveness of companies and other organisations to the changing external environment.
 It will also appeal to people who for personal and/or professional reasons want to build up a better understanding of the complex processes labelled ‘development’, with a view to managing those processes better.